Professor-DanO/Linux-CUDA-Lllama.cpp-guide/README.md

 # Linux-CUDA-Lllama.cpp-guide
 Welcome to this step-by-step guide for installing dual-boot Linux on an existing Windows PC, along with installing and configuring Lllama.CPP with CUDA!

 This guide shows how to create a dual-boot Windows 10 or 11 and Linux Mint Cinnamon system, along with installing Nvidia and CUDA drivers.
-Also, a complete guide to installing and configuring Lllama.cpp, along with suggested models and settings is provided.
-Finally, a set of benchmark results is included.
-These instructions also work well with other Nvidia GPUS and multiple Nvidia GPUs (also tested with an RTX 3090 and 4070).
+Complete instructions for installing and configuring Lllama.cpp, along with suggested models and settings, is provided.
+A comprehensive set of benchmark results using several different models is also included.
+This manual also works well with other Nvidia GPUS and multiple Nvidia GPUs (e.g., RTX 3090 and 4070 in the same PC).

 The following equipment was used:
 - Intel Core Ultra 7 265K CPU
-- Gigabyte Aorus Elite WiFi 7 motherboard
+- Gigabyte Aorus Elite WiFi 7 motherboard (Intel 200S overclocking and XMP memory profile enabled)
 - 96GB DDR5 6800 RAM
 - Nvidia 3090 FE GPU
 - Two M.2 NVMe SSD drives